Strong decays of $P_{\psi}^N(4440)^+$ and $P_\psi^N(4457)^+$ within the Bethe-Salpeter framework: Introduction

 In this work, we will calculate the strong decay widths of $P^N_\psi(4440)^+$ and $P_\psi^N(4457)^+$ by combing the Bethe-Salpeter\,(BS) framework with the effective Lagrangians.
-First within the heavy quark symmetry and the light quark chiral symmetry, we calculate the internel interaction kernel for the $\bar D^*\Sigma_c$ molecular states based on the one-boson exchange model.
+First within the heavy quark symmetry and the light quark chiral symmetry, we calculate the internal interaction kernel for the $\bar D^*\Sigma_c$ molecular states based on the one-boson exchange.
 Then by solving the corresponding Bethe-Salpeter euqation\,(BSE) to obtain the bound states mass spectra and wave functions.
-Finally, by combining the BS wave functions and the effective Lagrangians we calculate the main strong decay widths and then obtain the total widths to compare with the experimental data.
+Finally, by combining the BS wave functions and the effective Lagrangians we calculate the main strong decay widths and then make comparison with the experimental data.
 The Bethe-Salpeter equation is a relativistic two-body bound state equation.
 The constructed BS wave functions only depend on the good quantum number spin-parity and the Lorentz covariance.
-The BS methods are successfully used to deal with mass spectra of the doubly heavy baryons\,\cite{LiQ2020,LiQ2022}, producing the observed molecular pentaquarks\,\cite{XuH2020} and the fully heavy tetraquark $ T_{QQ\bar Q\bar Q}$ states\,\cite{LiQ2021}, and also the hadronic transitions and decays\cite{Chang2005,WangZ2012A,WangT2013,LiQ2016,LiQ2017A,LiQ2019A}.
+The BS methods are widely used to deal with mass spectra of the doubly heavy baryons\,\cite{LiQ2020,LiQ2022}, producing the observed molecular pentaquarks\,\cite{XuH2020} and the fully heavy tetraquark $ T_{QQ\bar Q\bar Q}$ states\,\cite{LiQ2021}, and also the hadronic transitions and decays\cite{Chang2005,WangZ2012A,WangT2013,LiQ2016,LiQ2017A,LiQ2019A}.

 This paper is organized as follows.
 After the introduction, we start with the Bethe-Salpeter equation for $P_\psi^N$ as the molecular state of a vector meson and a baryon, including the interaction kernel and the relevant Salpeter wave functions (Sect. \ref{Sec-2}), then we calculate the strong decay widths of $P_\psi^N(4440)^+$ and $P_\psi^N(4457)^+$ to the eight channels aforementioned\,(Sect.\,\ref{Sec-3}).
 We finally present the numerical results, discussion and summaries in Sect.\,\ref{Sec-4}.
+The complicated Lagrangian expressions and calculation details are all collected in the appendix.